Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 ## Common errors

 - `Error reponse: Response status code does not indicate success: 401 (Unauthorized)`
     - Likely your user token has expired.
 Update it and source your params file and then try again.
+    - If using Azure DevOps: if you are getting this error when running devops pipelines after refreshing the token variable, make sure you have toggled the secret variable type.
 - `Error reponse: Response status code does not indicate success: 403 (Forbidden)`
     - Likely one of the Fabric items you are trying to update has a MIP label that prevents you from updating its definition.
 - `Error reponse: Response status code does not indicate success: 400 (Bad Request)`